-- "People should be allowed to say whatever they want." - "Free speech is a critical foundation in a fair society." - "Illegal aliens are entitled to schooling or health care." - "Most people need to be led." - "All citizens should not be guaranteed the basic stuff for survival."
+- "People should be allowed to say whatever they want." - "Free speech is a critical foundation in a fair society." - "Undocumented immigrants should have access to schooling and healthcare."
+(OR) - "All U.S. residents have a right to eduction and healthcare." - "Most people need to be led." - "In a just society, all citizens should be guaranteed basic human rights (food, healthcare, housing)."
+(OR) - "No one should be denied basic human rights."